honsontran/leip-docs/content/Installation/Installing Prerequisites.md

 # Prerequisites

 > [!WARNING] Warning
-> For Windows users, WSL2 is needed to run LEIP SDK.
+> For Windows users, WSL2 is needed to run [[What is LEIP?|LEIP SDK]].
 We currently do not support native Windows.

-As a general supportability statement, any OS that has Docker installed with access to a CUDA-enabled GPU can utilize LEIP SDK.
+As a general supportability statement, any OS that has Docker installed with access to a CUDA-enabled GPU can utilize [[What is LEIP?|LEIP SDK]].

 For our testing, we have used:
 * Linux-based system (Ubuntu 20.04 or 22.04)
 * NVIDIA GPU (from CUDA 10 to CUDA 12).
 * Docker 1.19 or greater
 ## Useful Prerequisite Links
 ### Ubuntu
 * [Create an Ubuntu Installation USB & Install Ubuntu](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows/#1-overview)